-The ErP directive came into action after the EU set its climate and energy targets for 2020.
+Since January 2013 all fans had to comply to the ErP directive however, the criteria to meet this directive continues to grow tighter after the EU set its climate and energy targets for 2020 and beyond.
 These targets wanted to see a 20% change in the following three key areas:

 The EU signed the Kyoto Protocol – an international agreement to reduce greenhouse gas emissions and created the Erp Directive to help meet obligations set out by the Kyoto Protocol.